Beyond Redundancy: Toward Agile Resilience in Optical Networks to Overcome Unpredictable Disasters: Introduction

 To address the increasing unpredictability and scale of disasters, resilience must encompass not only static robustness within a single domain but also dynamic agility across multiple domains.
 Implementing comprehensive redundancy to cover all possible disasters is impractical from a cost perspective; therefore, redundancy is typically applied selectively based on disaster predictions.
-However, as disaster unpredictability continue to increase, the effectiveness of such pre-disaster countermeasures diminishes, and the need for rapid post-disaster recovery becomes more critical.
+However, as disaster unpredictability continues to increase, the effectiveness of such pre-disaster countermeasures diminishes, and the need for rapid post-disaster recovery becomes more critical.
 In such cases, it is essential to aggregate available resources that remain unaffected by the disaster and dynamically interconnect them to restore services quickly.
 Moreover, as the scale of disasters grows, there is no guarantee that a single operator can secure the necessary resources for rapid recovery.
-In fact, Japanese telecommunication operators jointly launched a new cooperative framework to share facilities for rapid restoration in December 2024~\cite{strengthen_disaster_response}.
-We note that service continuity requires not only network resources but also computing resources.
+In fact, Japanese telecommunication operators jointly launched the new cooperative framework to share facilities for rapid restoration in December 2024. \revB{ This was further demonstrated in March 2025 through a field drill where four mobile operators installed base-station equipment on the cable-laying vessel of a Japanese operator to provide wireless coverage from the sea~\cite{ntt_2025_japan}.
+This exercise served as a concrete proof-of-concept of cross-carrier coordination and asset sharing for emergency network restoration.
+Similarly, in Australia, Telstra has collaborated with the government and other carriers to simulate temporary roaming on its network for users affected by outages~\cite{telstra_2024_temporary}. } We also note that service continuity requires not only network resources but also computing resources.
 Consequently, leveraging resources distributed across multiple operators and layers, rather than relying solely on a single operator or a single layer, can significantly reduce the time required for service restoration.
 This paradigm shift requires us to develop agile resilience capabilities, enabling rapid adaptation to unforeseen failures and dynamic resource reallocation across multiple layers and operators.